ECCC-MSC/open-data/docs/msc-data/aqhi/readme_aqhi-datamartcsv_en.md

     * Pacific and Yukon Region: [https://dd.weather.gc.ca/air_quality/aqhi/pyr/forecast/model/csv](https://dd.weather.gc.ca/air_quality/aqhi/pyr/forecast/model/csv)
     * Quebec region: [https://dd.weather.gc.ca/air_quality/aqhi/que/forecast/model/csv](https://dd.weather.gc.ca/air_quality/aqhi/que/forecast/model/csv)

+## Data retention

-Note: Real-time CSV files are produced on an hourly basis and contain the data for the last 7 days.
+Real-time CSV files are produced on an hourly basis and contain the data for the last 7 days.
 They are available on the MSC Datamart for a period of 8 days.
-MONTHLY" CSV files are produced at the end of each month.
+Monthly CSV files are produced at the end of each month.
 They are available on the MSC Datamart for a period of 12 months.

 ## File name nomenclature